ldebruijn/graphql-protect/docs/configuration.md

     # The interval in which the schema file should be reloaded
     interval: 5m

 # Configures whether we obfuscate graphql-protect validation errors such as max_aliases/max_tokens
 # Recommended to set it to 'true' for public environments
 obfuscate_validation_errors: false

-# Hides Subgraph errors from getting exposed
-exclude_subgraph_errors:
+# Configures if upstream errors need to be obfuscated, this can help you hide internals of your upstream landscape
-  enabled: true #default true
+obfuscate_upstream_errors: true

 persisted_operations:
   # Enable or disable the feature, enabled by default